OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

 > When you spin up a sandbox, will you spin up new infrastructure or re-use existing infrastructure?

 Spinning up new infrastructure has the benefit of making it much easier to tear down when finished.
-Especially if you are using AWS, Azure, or GCP.
+Especially, if you are using AWS, Azure, or GCP.

 However, new infrastructure has a cost associated with it, whether it is running on the cloud or self-hosted.
 For the cloud, the cost is very much real in what you are billed each day.
 For self-hosted, there is a time concern and resource utilization.
-For example, does the SAN have enough space for another virtual disk or are there enough v-CPUs available in the hypervisors?
+For example, does the SAN have enough space for another virtual disk, or are there enough v-CPUs available in the hypervisors?
 In general, most servers in `Test` are not being fully utilized.
 Even when QA is testing, if you look at a resource monitor, the CPU usage is probably under 20%.
 Most web servers, database servers, and app servers allow you to host multiple applications, websites, or databases.

-There isn't a right or wrong answer to this.
-It's a case of do what is best for you, your sanity, and your company.
+There isn’t a right or wrong answer to this.
+It’s a case of doing what is best for you, your sanity, and your company.

 ## Feature branch databases and testing data

-It's easy to spin up a new empty database.
+It’s easy to spin up a new empty database.
 The tricky part is populating that empty database with data.
-In most places I've worked `Staging` was a sanitized copy of `Production` or `Staging` was populated with lots of test data.
+In most places I’ve worked, `Staging` was a sanitized copy of `Production` or `Staging` was populated with lots of test data.
 In either case, spinning up a new sandbox should restore a copy of the `Staging` database.
-That is much easier said than done.
-That is where I would start at least.
+That is much easier said than done, but that’s where I would start.

 ## Leveraging Octopus Deploy